How to make it possible to roll back after migrating MySQL from on-premises to an AWS environment.

 Aurora v2 (MySQL 5.7) incorporates some MySQL 8.0 features through its own implementation.

-More details are provided in a previous article.
+More details are available in previous articles.

-SRG is looking for people to work with us.
-If you're interested, please contact us here.
+SRG is looking for new team members.
+If you are interested, please contact us here.